psychospace/psychospace.info/Yofora/Groups/Nortian Conspiracy/Members/Wren Doggabone.md

 onenote-modified: 2021-10-09 14:15:55 -0400
 ---

-**Wren "The Wrench" Doggabone** was a [[Nortian Conspiracy|conspirator]], Ranked IVth in the organization.
+**Wren "The Wrench" Doggabone** was a [[Great Nortian Empire|Nortian]] [[Nortian Conspiracy|conspirator]], ranked 4th in the organization.
 One of the key figures in [[NIMROD]] as of the [[Dragonic War]], Wren fought in the bleakest of battles and develops the cruelest of schemes so her son, Erde, can live to see a conflict free world.
 Wren is Rank S in Section Four of NIMROD, marking her the division's leader.

 # History